bet4a/d3wiki/Transitions.md

 });
 ```

 Tweens are typically written as reusable functions (say, closures) rather than the above example which hard-codes the transition to "yellow".
+However, the factory and tween do not have access to anything besides the element, `data`, and `iterator`.
 See D3's source for inspiration.

 <a name="remove" href="Transitions#wiki-remove">#</a> transition.<b>remove</b>()